dart-lang/site-www/src/null-safety/index.md

   * Migration of the pub.dev packages owned by the Dart team is nearly complete, but a few are still missing.
 See pub.dev for [null-safe packages from the Dart team][ns-dart-pkgs].
+  * When publishing packages with a regular (non-dev) dependency on the `test` package you may get pub warnings about it not being fully migrated.
+As long as you are not ignoring any of the `import_of_legacy_library_into_null_safe` or `export_legacy_symbol` analyzer warnings in your package then you can ignore this warning and safely publish your package.

 [ns-dart-pkgs]: {{site.pub-pkg}}?q=publisher%3Adart.dev&null-safe=1